terra-money/validator-profiles/validators/terravaloper1pu8lpz64erz47eemtkhq9wzwu9st9ehywnlw4q/README.md

 ## 1% MAX fee & 100% UPTIME

 ## We are a stable validator with the most favorable conditions.
 Our commission is 1% maximum and 100% uptime.
 We work for you, and we prove it in practice!
-Our telegram chat with news: @MAX_fee1.
-Our live telegram chat: @MAX_fee1chat